jessmahendra/daily-d/_posts/2020-06-14-read-a-book.markdown

 title: Read a Book
 layout: default
 author: Jess
-number: /no-21.png
+number: /no-19.png
-image: /cold-brew.png
+image: /read-a-book.png
 date: 2020-06-19 09:00:00 +0100
 categories: life
 ---

-when i was brainstorming on what new Daily Diversion idea I could write about, I was slightly surprised that I hadn't thought of this.
+when i was brainstorming on what new Daily Diversions idea I could write about, I was slightly surprised that I hadn't thought of this.
 Of course.
 Read a book!

 At the beginning of lockdown when we were all scrambling for ideas on what to do, read more books (or read *a* book), was one of the things that made it on the post-its.
 Just before lockdown, things were getting really busy at work and finishing the book I was reading at the time became a bit of a struggle.
 Dinner time was slowly merging with Netflix time.. and the 'read-before-bed' ritual slowly phased out and was replaced by - you guessed it - my relentless Netflix habit.
 More screen time.
 Lower quality of sleep.
 Not good.